 GREEN ROOF | View Video

-Much of the reason the North Hall is such an enjoyable building is because it has been certified Gold by The Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
+Much of the reason the Lynch Adler Hall is such an enjoyable building is because it has been certified Gold by The Leadership in Energy and Environmental Design (LEED) Green Building Rating System.

 LEED, which was developed by the U.S. Green Building Council (USGBC), provides a checklist of standards for environmentally sustainable construction.
 Points are earned for satisfying specific green-building criteria in six LEED categories, including sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation in design.
 The number of points the project earns determines the level of LEED certification the project receives.